 The barn, built into the hillside along a country lane, is accessed from road level, and is all on one level inside.
 The raised terrace has outdoor furniture for relaxing and watching red kites, or take the steps down to the garden with a barbecue and outdoor chess.
-The owners have prepared maps to guide you through beautiful and dog-friendly walks via their own land.
+The owners have gone out of their way to ensure that if you are bringing your dogs on holiday with you, they are made as welcome as you are!
+They have prepared maps to guide you through beautiful and dog-friendly walks via their own land, and there is a dog welcome pack and even a cute four poster dog bed suitable for small dogs.
+Up to four dogs are welcome and the there are no additional pet charges.
 You can also access open moorlands on foot within 30 minutes.
 A picnic basket is provided so you can enjoy your own adventure even more!

 Read more about Y Granar (The Granary)

 Entry from street level.
 All on the first floor.

 Open plan living area: With beams and tiled floor.

 Living area: With wood burner, 18" Freesat TV and DVD player.

 Kitchen area: With mini gas range, microwave, fridge/freezer and dishwasher.

 Bedroom area: With kingsize four poster tester bed and freestanding bath.